Nature informs every part of my day.

 With the introduction of synthetic dyes and pigments in the 20th Century, many of the skills and knowledge of these crafts, that supported local industries and communities, have declined.
 This has been in tandem with the impact on our environment and workers health due to the use of harmful chemicals employed in these industries.
 Today a resurgence of interest in natural colour has emerged as individuals seek more authentic and healthier ways of making art that allows them to connect with nature.
 There is a growing awareness that the choices we make affect the health of the environment that supports our well being.

 Michelle Leilani Teear is an artist who celebrates the intense colour and contrast of Australia through her paintings and fibrework.
 A graduate of UNSW Art & Design, Sydney.
 Michelle’s knowledge of the craft of natural plant dying and traditional paint making, and her passion for sustainable art making led her to initiate the education business Michelle Leilani.

 Drawing inspiration from the textures and colours found in nature on her travels to remote areas and her permaculture garden, Michelle shares her knowledge through her workshops in natural arts and crafts.
-Reviving old techniques combined with contemporary approaches to art making, she not only guides students through the techniques of each crat, but instills an appreciate for connecting with nature and it's incredible colour.
+Reviving old techniques combined with contemporary approaches to art making, she not only guides students through the techniques of each craFt, but instills an appreciate for connecting with nature and it's incredible colour.

 Continual study of this traditional art provides an important foundation for her work.
 She has received tuition from master dyer Aboubaker Fofana, textile artists Liz Williamson & Julie Ryder, and master weaver Matt Tommey, among others.

 Michelle exhibits her work regularly in Australia and is represented by Gallery 139.
 She is currently employed as an art tutor at the Lake Macquarie Regional Gallery (MAC) running educational programs for both children and adults.